 Synchronous replication makes real-time copies of data.
-This replication technique is commonly utilized in mission-critical applications that require a significant degree of data availability and consistency.
+This replication technique is commonly utilized in mission-critical applications requiring significant data availability and consistency.
 Also, it is employed to achieve low Recovery Time Objectives (RTOs).
-Although continually replicating data in real-time is relatively expensive, synchronous replication is exceptionally dependable in the case of a disaster.
+Although continually replicating data in real time is relatively expensive, synchronous replication is exceptionally dependable in the case of a disaster.

 One real-world instance of synchronous replication is a bank that uses a database management system (DBMS) to establish synchronous replication between a primary database and one or more subsidiary databases.
 The primary database processes all transactions, including account transfers, deposits, and withdrawals.
-Concurrently, when the primary database is updated, the secondary databases are instantly modified with the required information.
+Concurrently, the secondary databases are instantly modified with the required information when the primary database is updated.
 By doing this, the consistency of the data across all databases is guaranteed.
 For financial institutions, this is important since it ensures that all transactions are accurately and promptly recorded and that consumers can access their account information and conduct transactions whenever they want.

 When using asynchronous replication, data is first saved in the main source.
 Then, depending on how it’s configured, the data is copied to another location at specific times.
 Because users can schedule the replication at any time, the network is less congested during peak hours.